LifelongLearner13/WebTask/README.md

 5. Navigate inside the project folder and install dependencies by running `cd WebTask && npm install`
 6. To get a copy of the app running quickly run `npm run dev`, the app will be available at  [http://localhost:5000/](http://localhost:5000/)

+##Video Demonstration

+A video demonstration of the app working in Chrome, Safari, and Firefox can be found here: [https://youtu.be/EZ91Yha62oE](https://youtu.be/EZ91Yha62oE)

 ##Development Environment

 The app was developed on a MacBook Pro running macOS Sierra version 10.12.3.
 In addition to the decencies listed in the `package.json`, the app was developed with: